We wish your children every success in the year ahead. Please feel free to come and see us with any concerns that you may have.

 Trip this term – Wakehurst Place Gardens

-This is a wonderful opportunity for the children to experience a range of outward bound activities which are delivered between 22-24 November 2017 for the whole year group.
-A parents' meeting will be held to provide further details and address any questions early in the new academic year.
+This is a wonderful opportunity for the children to experience a range of outward bound activities which are delivered between 18-20th November 2019 for the whole year group.
+Attached below is the presentation shown at the Parent Meeting on 9th October 2019.

 In the summer term we deliver the Health and Hygiene aspects of our Sex Education Policy which complements our science work on life cycles of animals, plants and humans.
 The children have the opportunity to handle hygiene products such as flannels, soap and deodorant.